My Approach

 When teams start seeing clearly, that changes.

-People no longer have to figure it out on their own.
+They’re no longer left to figure it out alone.

 The Approach